ibreastsurgery/iBreastSurgery/README.md

 With the lite version, you can create only 5 cards.
 If you want more you need to buy the full version on AppStore.

-To use the two version :
+To use the two versions :
 ID : client
 Password : aaaa